 At Healthy Life Bariatrics, Dr. Moein wants to give patients like you every opportunity to achieve your weight and body shaping goals.
 In addition to offering life-changing bariatric surgery and body contouring procedures, Dr. Moein will occasionally prescribe weight loss medication to facilitate or manage your fat loss.

 Dr. Moein recommends weight loss medication for patients that are interested in mild to moderate weight loss without the use of surgery.
 There are also situations in which the patient may need medication as an adjuvant treatment to help optimize their weight loss goals after a gastric balloon or gastric Sleeve procedure.
 Dr. Moein will also prescribe the medicines prior to bariatric surgery in conjunction with medically supervised diets and exercise to facilitate weight loss in preparation for bariatric surgery.
-If a patient experiences weight regain in the years following bariatric surgery, one or more medications may also be prescribed.
+If a patient experiences weight regains in the years following bariatric surgery, one or more medications may also be prescribed.

 Dr. Moein may consider these medicines if your weight loss has stalled despite a diet and exercise program pre-surgery.
 The medicines will be prescribed post-surgery if you have failed to lose an acceptable amount of weight or if your weight has slowly begun to creep back in the months and years following surgery.

 Generally speaking, we will only be prescribe weight loss medications for patients with a body mass index (BMI) of 30 or greater.

 You may still be a candidate if your BMI is 27 or greater, and you have an accompanying obesity-related medical problems like diabetes or high blood pressure.